codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 1. Deployment graph that shows successful/failed deployments on the selected time period
 1. Complete history of deployments according to Git hash.
 For each deployment you can also see which Pull Request was used for the commit, who was the committer and which JIRA issues this Pull request is solving (provided that the image was built by a Codefresh pipeline)
 1. The Kubernetes services that belong to this application (on the services tab)
+1. What services and replicas were updated with each deployment.

 The deployment status is fetched from your ArgoCD integration in a live manner.
 If at any point, the deployment is not synced with GIT, you will instantly see the out-of-sync status: